3ll3d00d/beqdesigner/docs/ui/manage_htp1.md

 This relies on the presence of the BEQ filters shared in minidsp xml format, download these using [the Preferences dialog](preferences.md#BEQ-Files)

-!!! warning
+!!! info
+    The HTP-1 has supported shelf filters since v1.4.1 of its firmware.
-    This feature is of no practical use until the HTP-1 supports shelf filters.
-A warning will be displayed if you do try to sync until that time
+    A warning will be displayed if you attempt to sync a shelf filter to a device running an earlier version.
     ![Unsupported Warning](../img/htp1_unsupported.png)

 #### Adding a BEQ